agile-lab-dev/darwin/README.md

 ## MongoDB

-MongoDB Connector works only with scala 2.11 and 2.12.
+MongoDB Connector works with scala 2.11, 2.12 and 2.13.

 MongoDB dependencies added for creating this connector should be provided by the user.